debodam/nathacks2023/README.md

 ## Overview

 Welcome to our project for Nathacks 2023!
-We are a revolutionary response to the alarming issue of drowsy driving, claiming countless lives annually.
+DriveAwake is a revolutionary response to the alarming issue of drowsy driving, claiming countless lives annually.

 ## Team Members